gobbyo/kinetic-display/docs/assembly/backplateassembly.md

 # Backplate and Stand Assembly

-Back face of the display when the backplates and stand are assembled.
+Back of the display when the backplates and stand are assembled.

 ![backplateassembly-13](../img/backplateassembly/backplateassembly-13.webp)